Juniper/docker-saltstack-junos/README.md

 If `DEVICE=<name>` is used, the specific salt-proxy container will be stopped and deleted.

-IF `DEVICE=<name>` is NOT used, all salt-proxy container's are being stopped and deleted.
+If `DEVICE=<name>` is NOT used, all salt-proxy container's are being stopped and deleted.

 Attached volumes and files are not deleted.